-6. Students Do Not Make Appointments With their Professors
+6. Students Do Not Make Appointments With Their Professors

 We have all done this.
 How many ways can you say the same thing?
-When you have a 10 page paper, it can feel like you will never take up that much room, so you end up being too repetitious.
+When you have a 10-page paper, it can feel like you will never take up that much room, so you end up being too repetitious.
 Your professors can see through this act, and you have to stop doing this.

 So, what do you do when you feel like you can't make it to your page limit?
 Well, you don't use synonyms, you don't try weird spacing tricks surrounding your periods and margins, etc.

 I know, this is definitely not something you want to hear, but you have to learn how to make page limits without depending on spacing tricks and repetitive words.
 Classes build on each other.
-I didn't just go from writing a three page paper to writing a twenty-five page paper.
+I didn't just go from writing a 3-page paper to writing a 25-page paper.
 This took time.
 If I didn't use my classes as practice, I wouldn't be at the skill of writing I am at now.

 Okay, the things that people write in papers never ceased to amaze me.
 One of the great things that I got to do while being a graduate assistant was read academic papers.
 Sometimes it can seem like your papers aren't as important.
 It may seem like the paper you are currently writing is more laid back because it is only 1-3 pages.
 This is just not the case.
-You need a good academic voice when writing papers for college.
+You need a great academic voice when writing papers for college.
 It doesn't have to be perfect right away, you are still learning, but you need to start making strides in the right direction.

 Professors are going to be professors.
 I read a lot of papers that had a lot of slang in them, slang that made sense to me, but that I knew would never make sense to the professors I was working for.
-You need to write to your audience––just because you understand slang terms or the graduate assistant grading papers understands the slang terms, doesn't mean that you will be able to get credit for your paper.
+You need to write to your audience–just because you understand slang terms or the graduate assistant grading papers understands the slang terms, doesn't mean that you will be able to get credit for your paper.

 Writing to your audience will help you be a better writer as well as help make sure you get all the points possible.
 You have to learn to write within the constraints of your audience.
 You wouldn't use college level language while writing a book for children, and you wouldn't use slang terms to write for your professors.

-If you have a problem writing to your audience––get help!
+If you have a problem writing to your audience–get help!
 I know I talk about getting help a lot, but sometimes this is the best thing you can do.
 You can easily get a friend or family member to proofread your paper, especially for slang terms.
 Ask them to highlight when you use these terms so that you can go back through and better explain those topics.

 If you aren't sure of the best way to academically explain your topic, get help from your professor or use the tutoring services on your campus.

-9. Students do Not anticipate Technical Issues
+9. Students Do Not Anticipate Technical Issues

 Part of completing papers is turning in those papers.
 You need to anticipate any technical issues that may happen while submitting your papers.

 Your campus may even offer Microsoft Word free to all students.
 Ask your campuses IT department or check your school's website to see if they offer this.
 If not, buy it.
 You can get Microsoft Office suite for about $7 a month.
-It's super cheap, and allows you to be sure that your paper will work with BlackBoard or any platform your school uses.
+It's super cheap and allows you to be sure that your paper will work with BlackBoard or any platform your school uses.

 If paying for Microsoft Word isn't an option, use your campus library/computer lab to turn in papers.
 They usually have Microsoft Word and other Microsoft Office products on their computers.
 You can usually copy/paste your documents into Microsoft Word there, save it, and turn it in from there.

 Do not log on to your campus website at 11:59, when your paper is due at 12:00.
 What if your internet is down?
 What if BlackBoard is undergoing maintenance?
 You need to turn in your paper well before your paper is due so that you can make sure that you do not turn your paper in late.
 Most professors have their courses set up so that after a particular time the assignment is automatically taken offline.
 You could be just one second late and still not be able to turn in your paper.

 When students get back papers from professors, I see a lot of the same things, students stuffing their papers into their binders and moving on about their lives.
 They may not want to look at their papers in class or they may have gotten an A and decided that it was not worth looking into.
 When it comes to papers, your professors usually try to give at least a little bit of feedback.
 Go through that feedback and utilize it in your class.
-From the small one page assignments to actual papers––use that feedback to better your writing.
+From the small one page assignments to actual papers–use that feedback to better your writing.

 Feedback is so important and can help you go from a low grade to a high grade in a class.
 If your professor is offering you detailed feedback, use that feedback so that you can improve your writing skills.

-Students do Not Ask For Feedback When It Is Not Properly Given
+Students Do Not Ask For Feedback When It Is Not Properly Given

 Earlier this year on the blog I told you why I fought for one point on a paper.
 Oftentimes professors may dock you one or two points, and while the grade doesn't affect you right away, it may affect you a lot when it gets down to the wire.
-If you find that your professor is taking of a few points or just doesn't seem to want to give you a 100%, especially if they offer you no feedback for how you can improve your score, ask them to provide you better feedback.
+If you find that your professor is taking off a few points or just doesn't seem to want to give you a 100%, especially if they offer you no feedback for how you can improve your score, ask them to provide you better feedback.
 You have the right to understand how you can improve.

-Sometimes when you get a score that close to a 100% your professors may not leave you feedback or let you know how you can improve your score to 100%.
+Sometimes when you get a score that close to 100% your professors may not leave you feedback or let you know how you can improve your score to 100%.
 Don't be afraid to talk with them after class and explain that you would like to improve your score and would like more valuable feedback on how to do so.
 Watch your tone when you ask for this feedback, and come at this from a genuine sense of wanting to improve your work.